What Nonwoven Materials Are Used for Car Wheel Arch Fender Liners?

 Automotive wheel arch liner system

-Why Are Nonwovens Used in Fender Liners?
+Why Are Nonwoven Materials Used in Automotive Fender Liners?

 Traditional plastic fender liners provide excellent protection against mud and road debris.